(*) Last updated by James Pro on Sept 21th, 2018.

 - Because of the forging process, there is a bolster – the metal mound between the handle and the blade.
-This is a safety feature that gives your fingers a safe place to rest on when using the knife.
+That is a safety feature that gives your fingers a safe place to rest on when using the knife.

 - Mercer knife is very light, weighing only 7 oz., which gives more control to the user.

-Best reasons to get the Mercer:
+Best reasons to get the Mercer knife:

 - Very durable and user-friendly with its ergonomic design and rubberized handle that will not slide off wet hands.

-- If too flexible, a knife may warp, but with Mercer, it is of the right level of flexibility to allow good maneuvering, but can also cut through tough meats.
+- If too flexible, a knife may warp, but with the Mercer knife, it is of the right degree of flexibility to allow good maneuvering, but can also cut through tough meats.

 - Carbon steel lacks chromium which is the ingredient in stainless steel which makes it rust-free and corrosion-resistant.

-But the knife can also work well with poultry and fish because it is light and flexible enough to be used on meat that needs gentle touch, like fish.
+But the knife can also work well with poultry and fish because it is light and flexible enough to be used on soft items that need a gentle touch, like fishes.

-The handle is made from material that makes it safe and convenient to use the knife even with wet hands.
+The handle is made from the material that makes it safe and convenient to use the knife even with wet hands.

 Since the 1800’s, the company supplied knives to the Swiss army, thus the name of their famous handy multi-purpose knife that we like to carry around especially when camping.

-The company is much known for its durable and quality knives whether its size is for the pocket or for the kitchen.
+The company is much known for its durable and quality knives whether its size is for the pocket or the kitchen.